Checkpoint Docs

 Middleware Enforcement

-Code-based enforcement for Next.js and Express applications
+Code-based enforcement for Next.js, Express, and ASP.NET Core applications

 What is Middleware Enforcement?